JacquieOh/FrontEnd-Mentor-challenge---Huddle-page-with-single-intro-section/README.md

+Hello World,
+This is my first FrontEndMentor challenge I actually finished a couple of month ago.
+I wasn't super satisfied hence I never shared my solution.
+Very silly, the notion of wanting to do things perfectly.
+I would appreciate if you could share any critique what I could have done better.
+Happy holidays everyone!

+Jacquie

 # Frontend Mentor - Huddle landing page with single introductory section

 ![Design preview for the Huddle landing page with single introductory section](./design/desktop-preview.jpg)